 Hell, I didn’t even break a sweat creating it.
 CHECK!

 Not that I have a sweating problem.
 Because I don’t.

 No that’s a lie.

-And you are lying if you are shaming me at your computer.
+And you are lying if you are shaming me on your computer.

-Because in most homes, the couch in the family room is facing the television.
+Because in most homes, the couch in the family room is typically facing the television.

 Meaning, would I create this mantel if I didn’t have a blog?

 I used real greenery instead of my Target pre-lit fake pine strand I have used for years and I like this so much more.